 Mary Finelli is a longtime animal rights activist, writer and researcher with a B.S. in Animal Science, who is President and Chairperson of FISH FEEL.
 Fish Feel is the first organization devoted exclusively to promoting the recognition of fish as sentient beings deserving of respect and protection.
 Despite being the largest category of animals used for food (feed and entertainment), fish receive relatively very little attention, even from within the animal rights community.
 Fish Feel primarily serves to help educate the public as to why these animals are deserving of our appreciation, the immense problems caused by their exploitation, and how we can help them.
 With a primary focus on farmed animals, Finelli has worked for various animal protection organizations, including as Researcher and then Program Director for the Humane Society of the United States from 1992 to 1999.
 Mary was the Producer of Farmed Animal Watch, a weekly online news digest sponsored by numerous animal protection organizations.
 She has assisted with research for several books, and co-wrote a chapter of In Defense of Animals: The Second Wave, as well as being a a top contributor to AR-News, Animal_Net, and other animal rights and news listservs.
 She says she’s focused her past activism on farmed animals because she considers them to be the greatest category of exploited animals, arguably suffering the worst abuses, with the least amount of attention or protection.
 Mary says, “I have come to realize that aquatic species constitute that category, and I want to do what I can to draw positive attention to them and their plight.”

-With her forthcoming book, Vegan Love (Skyhorse Publishing; April 2017), Hudson Valley resident Maya Gottfried explores dating and partnering as a vegan - and all aspects of engaging in love relationships while living an ethical lifestyle.
+With her new book, Vegan Love (Skyhorse Publishing; April 2017), Hudson Valley resident Maya Gottfried explores dating and partnering as a vegan - and all aspects of engaging in love relationships while living an ethical lifestyle.
 The book features interviews with a variety of notable vegan women including Jane Velez-Mitchell (JaneUnChained), Marisa Miller Wolfson (Vegucated), Carolyn Malachi (Grammy-nominated musician), and Jasmin Singer (Always Too Much and Never Enough).
 Gottfried has also written three books for children, including Our Farm: By the Animals of Farm Sanctuary (Knopf), now in its second printing.
 Gottfried has written on veganism and animal rights related issues for a number of websites, including The Huffington Post, Our Hen House, Girlie Girl Army, AOL News, and PawNation.
 Her blogs for The Huffington Post have earned thousands of social networking shares.
 She has also written for outlets ranging from People online, to Lilith magazine.
 The essay she contributed to anthology Half / Life: Jew-ish Tales from Interfaith Homes (Soft Skull Press) was consistently picked as a favorite of the collection by reviewers.
 The New York Observer wrote of it, “I can’t wait to see what she writes next for adults.
 Because everything she had said was real, precise and full of meaning.”

 Author Robin Lamont's incredibly diverse careers include Broadway actress, private investigator, and county prosecutor.
 Her first novel If Thy Right Hand was named Best of 2011 by Suspense Magazine and awarded the 2012 Gold Medal in the Independent Publishers Book Awards.
 Several years ago, she became painfully aware of the nameless and voiceless animals who are subjugated for the sake of entertainment, fashion, food, and sport.
 She also began to see more clearly than ever the wonder of these animals – their amazing survival skills, intricate communication, and the emotional bond they form with humans and with each other.
 It has been this growing awareness that inspired the groundbreaking fiction of THE KINSHIP SERIES.
 Her first book in this series, The Chain, was a Foreword Reviews 2013 Book of the Year Finalist.
 The 2nd book, The Trap, followed in 2015.
 Lamont has broken new and inspiring ground in fiction with this series and her creation of a female animal rights investigator protagonist named Jude - and in a career that includes profound accomplishments in so many diverse fields, Lamont says she is most proud of this endeavor which "brings together my love of writing and my passion for animals."
 She lives in the Hudson Valley with her husband and beloved rescue, Kaley.